Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

 Colorectal tumors can occur in any location in the large bowel.
-Larger series and reviews suggest that ascending and descending colon tumors are each seen in approximately 30% of cases, with rectal tumors occurring in approximately 25% of cases.[
+Large series and reviews suggest that ascending and descending colon tumors are each seen in approximately 30% of cases, with rectal tumors occurring in approximately 25% of cases.[

 Signs and symptoms in children with descending colon tumors include the following: